Mar 23, 2020

 FB: We’re also dealing with ideas that are fundamentally not entertaining, despite being about the construction and consumption of entertainment.
 We created this uncomfortable situation in which there is enough of a narrative that people expect to be entertained but just enough that they can be disappointed.
 So I hope it’s a little bit tense in that audiences look for something to be either ambient or narrative, which is a division we wanted to work against.

-Vomitorium primarily revolves around the character played by Bernstein called Onkos, who encapsulates the overall cynical and sarcastic tone of the tragicomedy, and the cherub-like Erotes played by Rubin, who guide Onkos with a more exuberant flair.
+Vomitorium primarily revolves around the character played by Bernstein called Onkos, who encapsulates the overall cynical and sarcastic tone of the tragicomedy, and the cherub-like Erotes played by Rubin, who guides Onkos with a more exuberant flair.
 Given these varied tones present within the piece, is there any particular impression you wanted the audience to leave with?

 GR: I’m kind of a melodramatic softie.
 I always want to end with a moment of sincerity or clarity.
 Especially after such a long, academic, meandering speech, I need to have a moment where it feels earnest.
 For me, this happens in the “No Need to Argue” song, but still, I don’t know if the ending is any less cynical or digressive.